 What Hiring Authorities Look for in an Education Resume

 The reader will care about whether or not it is visually appealing, easy to read, and if they can readily find essential relevant information.
-So unless the advertisement specifies the length of the resume you need to submit, your resume should reflect the amount of related teaching experience, skills, and accomplishments you have.
+So unless the advertisement specifies the length of the resume you must submit, your resume should reflect the amount of related teaching experience, skills, and accomplishments you have.

 More than four years, and you will likely need two pages.
-If you’ve had a long career, are in an education leadership role, or have a lot of extra information you need to include presentations, grants, and professional development courses, you could need three pages to list it all.
+If you’ve had a long career, are in an education leadership role, or have a lot of extra information to include presentations, grants, and professional development courses, you could need three pages to list it all.

 Why It’s Important Not to Focus on Resume Length

-On the flip-side, someone with three years of experience should not include every detail possible to end up with a three-page long resume.
+On the flip side, someone with three years of experience should not include every detail possible to end up with a three-page-long resume.
 No school principal will want to sift through a lengthy document if the information isn’t relevant.